A step-by-step guide to what sells on Amazon during the holidays, and repricing for maximizing profits during the Amazon sales explosion.

 Ask yourself if you’ve ever ever purchased a used item on Amazon as a gift?
 Giving someone a used item is kind of a faux pas, and not considered “normal.”

-If you’re primarily an Amazon bookseller, you’re going to focus on
+If you’re primarily an Amazon bookseller, your biggest spikes in sales are going to be seen in:

 - New condition books